OnlpLab/NEMO-Corpus/README.md

 1. Morpheme, token-single and token-multi sequence labels.
 Morpheme labels provide exact boundaries, token-multi provide partial sub-word morphological but no exact boundaries, token-single provides only token-level information.
 1. All annotations are in `BIOSE` format (`B`=Begin, `I`=Inside, `O`=Outside, `S`=Singleton, `E`=End).
 1. Widely-used OntoNotes entity category set: `GPE` (geo-political entity), `PER` (person), `LOC` (location), `ORG` (organization), `FAC` (facility), `EVE` (event), `WOA` (work-of-art), `ANG` (language), `DUC` (product).
-1. The Hebrew Treebank is has two major versions, UD (Universal Dependency) and SPMRL.
-NEMO includes NER annotations for both.
+1. NEMO includes NER annotations for the two major versions of the Hebrew Treebank, UD (Universal Dependency) and SPMRL.
 These can be aligned to the other morphosyntactic information layers of the treebank using [bclm](https://github.com/cjer/bclm)
 1. Nested mentions.
 (Only the first, widest, layer is used in the NEMO² paper [1])
 1. Guidelines used for annotation are provided (further guideline clarifications will be added soon, as well as a Data Statement).
 1. Corpus was annotated by two native Hebrew speakers of academic education, and curated by the project manager.